PoliticalGraveyard.com

 Crawford, Samuel — of Wisconsin.
 Justice of Wisconsin state supreme court, 1853-55.
 Burial location unknown.

 Crawford, Samuel E. (b.
 1876) — of Ypsilanti, Washtenaw County, Mich.
 Born near North Branch, Lapeer County, Mich., June 15, 1876.
 Republican.
-Life insurance business; member of Michigan state house of representatives from Washtenaw County 2nd District, 1917-20; candidate in primary for U.S. Representative from Michigan 2nd District, 1922.
+Life insurance business; member of Michigan state house of representatives from Washtenaw County 2nd District, 1917-20; candidate for U.S. Representative from Michigan 2nd District, 1922.
 Member, Freemasons; Order of the Eastern Star; Grotto; Knights of Pythias.
 Burial location unknown.

 Relatives: Married 1906 to Cora Wilson.